Social Security and Medicare

 You can’t enroll using a special enrollment period if your employment or the employer-provided group health plan coverage ends during your initial enrollment period.

-- If you are not eligible for the Medical Trust’s Medicare Supplement Health Plans and/or wish to compare the Medical Trust’s Medicare Supplement Health Plans with others offered in your area, go to the Medicare website for more information about the different Medigap plans and to find information on Medigap policies offered in your area.
+If you are not eligible for the Medical Trust's post-retirement health benefits and/or wish to compare the UnitedHealthcare(R) Group Medicare Advantage (PPO) plans with others offered in your area, go to the Medicare website for more information.

-The Centers for Medicare & Medicaid Services, a division of the U.S. Department of Health and Human Services, has overall responsibility for administering the Medicare program and sets standards and policies.
-The Social Security Administration (SSA) processes requests for Medicare and Medicaid coverage.
-More information can be found online at www.medicare.gov.
+The Centers for Medicare and Medicaid Services, a division of the U.S. Department of Health and Human Services, has overall responsibility for administering the Medicare program and sets standards and policies.
+The Social Security Administration processes requests for Medicare and Medicaid coverage.
+More information can be found online at medicare.gov.